SEND Policy and Information Report

 - That all teaching is based on building on what your child already knows, can do and can understand.

-- At times the teacher may direct the class based Teaching Assistant to work with your child as part of normal working practice.
+- At times the teacher may direct the Learning Support Assistant to work with your child as part of normal working practice.

 - Different ways of teaching are in place so that your child is fully involved in learning in class.
 This may involve things like using more practical learning.